-- 3-D k-vector, 3-D plane waves, k, E, B are mutually perpendicular for plane waves - Derivation of wave equation in free space from Maxwell equations - Calculation of irradiance (intensity), energy density and Poynting vector from the fields - Cycle averaging to get at mean values of irradiance. - Faraday and Ampere laws to get B from E and vice versa. - Phase and group velocity calculation: calculate $vg = (dk/d\omega)^{-1}$ ; calculate $v_g$ as a function of index, for guided waves. - Momentum and pressure in fields
+- 3-D k-vector, 3-D plane waves, k, E, B are mutually perpendicular for plane waves - Derivation of wave equation in free space from Maxwell equations - Calculation of irradiance (intensity), energy density and Poynting vector from the fields - Cycle averaging to get at mean values of irradiance. - Using Maxwell curl equations (Faraday and Ampere laws) to get B from E and vice versa. - Phase and group velocity calculation: calculate $vg = (dk/d\omega)^{-1}$; calculate v_g as a function of index. - Momentum and pressure in fields